pillimetlavamsi/24CYS333-Internet-of-Things/Assets/Projects/IoT01/README.md

 #### *How Our Approach Fills These Gaps*
 - *IoT-Enabled Traffic Lights:* Real-time signal prioritization to ensure ambulances face minimal delays at intersections.
 - *Enhanced Communication Protocols:* Integration of ESP8266 and GSM modules for secure, low-latency data exchange between all stakeholders.
-- *Blockchain Integration (Future Enhancement):* Ensures secure handling of sensitive patient and system data.
+- *Blockchain Integration (Future Enhancement):* Ensures secure handling of sensitive patient and system data hwhich will be integrated in the mobile interface.
 - *Scalable and Modular Design:* Hardware and software are designed to integrate easily with existing traffic systems and public emergency services like the 108 network.
 -----
 ### Proposed Solution: Smart Ambulance System